amobiz/json-regulator/README.md

 # json-regulator
-Promote and/or eliminate specified properties of a JSON value.
+Manage conditional configurations by promoting and/or eliminating specific properties of a JSON value.

 ## Install
 ``` bash